jsn5/jsn5.github.io/README.md

 - Winner of 'Power of Connected' Hackathon by Honeywell.
 - Winner of 'India stack on Azure' by Microsoft and Accenture.
-- Winner of UIPath PowerUp Automation 'Most Disruptive Idea' award.
+- Winner of 'Most Disruptive Idea', PowerUp Automation Hackathon by UiPath.

 ## Find me on